Bad Credit Mortgage Lenders | The Best Lenders of 2025

 There are other ways to qualify for a mortgage with bad credit, too.

 1. Pay down as much existing debt as you can.
 If you’re a more attractive borrower in other respects, lenders may be more forgiving about your score.
-Paying down existing debts, like credit cards and auto loans, improves your debt-to-income ratio.
+Paying down existing debts, like credit cards and auto loans, improves your debt-to-income ratio (DTI).
 This has a big impact on your home loan eligibility

 2. Build up your savings.
-Making a bigger down payment can also help your case, as it reduces your risk to the mortgage lender.
+Making a larger down payment can also help your case, as it reduces your risk to the mortgage lender.
 Borrowers with a cushion against financial problems are less likely to default.
 If you’re able to make a 20% down payment, a low credit score might not matter as much

 3. Qualify on a friend's or relative's good credit.
 If you can get someone with good or great credit to co-sign your mortgage application, your problems may be over.
 But it’s a huge ask because your loved one could lose a lot of money and creditworthiness if your loan goes bad